slowernews/wisdom-tldr/chapters/introduction.md

 ## On happiness

 <!--
+- happiness is a state where nothing is missing. its a neutral state. positive thought normally implies a negative thought. just in our mind you are happy or unhappy. nature doesn't give a shit about it.
 > *'What you get by achieving your goals is not as important as what you become by achieving your goals.
 At your funeral people will not recall what you did; they will only remember how you made them feel.' -- Kevin Kelly*
 > *'History teaches us that in 100 years from now some of the assumptions you believed will turn out to be wrong.
 A good question to ask yourself today is “What might I be wrong about?”' -- Kevin Kelly*